 What hooked him on being a broadcaster?
 Eric says performing radio play-by-play for CU football and basketball games and covering the team during its 1990 and 1991 Orange Bowl appearances was the bait.

-His first paying job was in Scottsbluff, Neb.
+His first paying job was in Scottsbluff, Nebraska.
 He was hired as the weekend sports anchor/weekday news reporter.
 Those weren’t his only duties.
 As an entry level person in TV you learn to wear many hats.
 Eric anchored the news, did the weather and even read the farm reports.
-He’s still not sure what a sow or gilt is.
+He’s still not entirely sure what a sow or gilt is.

 All in all Eric spent 6 years on TV in the Cornhusker state.
-His time happened to correspond with the Huskers winning back-to-back National Championships and also included the Big Red going 6-0 against his beloved Buffs.
+His time happened to correspond with the Huskers winning back-to-back National Championships and also included the Bugeaters going 6-0 against his beloved Buffs.
 (Watching and having to cover the Buffs lose in Lincoln in 1996 was definitely a career lowlight.)